 I've been poking around online, doing GenCon follow-ups and keeping track of what people had to say about Asmodée at GenCon.
 Nearly everyone that I've been able to find has said that our Demo Team was one of the best.

-I (personally) take pride in this, as I was the person who assembled most of the team.
+I (personally) take pride in this, as I was the person who added a couple of members to the team.
 Asmodée contacted me a few weeks before the convention and asked me if I could find a few friends who were able to go along.
 Initially, I was told to find three friends, so I knew exactly who to ask - Katie, Jon and Stephanie.

 It didn't even take me three minutes to list this as my "Dream Team" for demoing games.
 All three are hard-core gamers who are serious about the hobby.
 All three are pleasant people with whom I enjoy associating (in the interests of full disclosure, I should probably state that Stephanie is my wife).
 I put a cattle-call out in several places, but I specifically contacted these three and saved spots for them.